- Use Disk Quotas in Dedicated Linux Servers

 Example Output: ~ $ mount -o remount /

-7. We will need to install the quota system package.
-We use the YUM package manager in our example.
+Install the quota system package.
+Use the YUM package manager as in the example.

 yum install quota -y